 This club meets every First and Third Tuesday at 6:30 p.m. at Shamrock Farm & Stables in Gillette, NJ

 This is for middle and high schoolers who LOVE playing any kind of games with like minded gamers.
 Bring your strategies, cards, boards, boxes, etc. and join the club.

 If you like STEM and rockets in particular - you have come to the right place.
 This club is newly forming and actively looking for members.
-It is open to high schoolers.
+It is open to Middle and High School Students.
 A team will be selected from the members to compete in The American Rocket Challenge (TARC) and the NASA Student Launch.

 Do you like the Harry Potter stories and want to discuss the books, movies, and characters with others, recreate scenes and props?

 Contact the office to get on this new club's email list.
 The club will meet on the 3rd Monday of the month.

 This is one of Morris County 4-H's Seeing Eye Puppy Raising club.

 Raising and training these cute puppies to be successful working dogs is a project that involves the whole family.
 Parents apply with the Seeing Eye to be official puppy raisers, after successfully finishing that the family can join the 4-H club.

 The club meets Saturdays at 9:30 AM in Madison,